Faculty How To's

 How to check Font & Contrast

-The “Accessibility Checker” automatically checks for sufficient contrast between text
+- The “Accessibility Checker” automatically checks for sufficient contrast between text and background.

 How to ensure Accessible Lists